sambowler/grunt-patternlibrary/README.md

 | `status` | By default; displays an icon next to the pattern entry that denotes its progress.<br>Supported values: `not-started` `in-progress` `done`
 | `category` | If set; creates a category that can be associated with one or many patterns (by adding the same value to multiple patterns) to form logical groups within the ui
 | `template` | If set; uses the specified html file to wrap the pattern without including it in the source output.
 Use [EJS](http://www.embeddedjs.com/) to add the pattern content to each template: `<%= content %>` (see [Templates](#templates))
-| `notes` | Allows the addition of markdown enhanced documentation to the pattern.
+| `note` | Allows the addition of markdown enhanced documentation to the pattern.
 Note: to preserve newlines in yaml; use a pipe character followed by the multi-line content [example](https://gist.github.com/rjattrill/7523554)

 A full example of a pattern's frontmatter: